appbaseio/reactive-manual/content/docs/advanced/ReactiveComponent.md

     is a event which accepts component's **prevQuery** and **nextQuery** as parameters.
 It is called everytime the component's query changes.
 This prop is handy in cases where you want to generate a side-effect whenever the component's query would change.
 - **allData**
     event which provides `hits` and `aggregations` as an object properties.
+- **error**
+    gets triggered in case of an error and provides the `error` object, which can be used for debugging or giving feedback to the user if needed.

 ## Examples